barryclark/jekyll-now/cloudnativelondon/success.md

 description: "Information for new Cloud Native London sponsors"
 ---

-We really appreciate your support, and look forward to welcoming you at our next meetup!
+We really appreciate your support, and look forward to welcoming you to our group!

+If you have questions, please [send me an email](mailto:cheryl@cloudnativelon.com).